Tibet Area (administrative division): Relations with Taiwan after 1949

-After Chinese Civil War, and the ROC retreated to Taiwan.
-It continued to claim Tibet.
+After the ROC retreated to Taiwan, the ROC government continues to claim Tibet as part of its territory per Article 4 of its 1947 Constitution.

 Chiang Kai-shek responded to the 1959 uprising with a Letter to Tibetan Compatriots (告西藏同胞書 (Gào Xīzàng Tóngbāo Shū)), which set the ROC's policy of aiding Tibetan rebels against the PRC.
 ROC continued to operate MTAC, which undertook propaganda work among the Tibetan diaspora in India.
 In the following years, 400 Tibetans were recruited to work and study in Taiwan.

-The ROC's position on Tibet shifted after the former's democratization in mid-1990s.
+The ROC's attitude on Tibet started to shift after the former's democratization in mid-1990s.
 In 2007, ROC President Chen Shui-bian spoke at the International Symposium on Human Rights in Tibet and stated that his offices no longer treated exiled Tibetans as Chinese mainlanders.
 In 2017, the Tsai Ing-wen administration announced that MTAC would be dissolved and its remaining functions transferred to the Department of Hong Kong, Macao, Inner Mongolia, and Tibet Affairs of the Mainland Affairs Council as well as the Ministry of Foreign Affairs.
+However, despite the shift in attitude, the current day ROC government continues to regulate its affairs with Tibet as part of Mainland China under the Cross-Strait Act, on the basis it is part of "areas under control of the Chinese Communists."